 This particular formula is favorited by many mainstream vitamin companies for its cost effectiveness (read ‘cheap’), and ability to last longer than natural E.

-ACO Certified Organic Witch Hazel, Demineralised Water, Organic Essential Oils including Prostanthera melissafolia (Bush Balm Mint), Mentha Piperita (Premium Peppermint Oil), Organic Aloe Barbadensis (Aloe Leaf Gel), Organic Glycerine, ctionated Coconut (MCT) Oil, High Grade Organic Natural Vitamin E (1300IU).
+ACO Certified Organic Witch Hazel, Demineralised Water, Organic Essential Oils including Prostanthera melissafolia (Bush Balm Mint), Mentha Piperita (Premium Peppermint Oil), Organic Aloe Barbadensis (Aloe Leaf Gel), Fractionated Coconut (MCT) Oil (Palm Oil Free - sourced from Germany), High Grade Organic Natural Vitamin E (1300IU).

 Directions: Safe for use on body and face.
 Great for when you need to cool down and hydrate your skin after a day in the hot sun.